avengeradi/Gisma/B103 Databases & Big Data SS0626/Readme.txt

 The demonstration covers the database structure, sample data and selected SQL queries.

 ---
+## Project Report

+The complete B103 project report is available in the repository:
+Path for that :- `Gisma/B103 Databases & Big Data SS0626/B100 Submission.pdf'

+---

 ## B103 – Databases & Big Data